 Common Risks

-It’s usually harmless, but it can feel uncomfortable.
+Itโs usually harmless, but it can feel uncomfortable.

-I recommend staying calm and assertive.
-If you ever feel uneasy, move to a more populated area or step into a nearby shop or café.
+If that should happen, I recommend staying calm and assertive.
+Dont respond, and keep moving (and have an “I own this place” body language!).
+If you ever feel uneasy, move to a more populated area or step into a nearby shop or cafรฉ.

 Staying Safe in Crowds and Markets